Annie Goodrich Nurse Practitioner Fellowship

 Q: Will I have support during the fellowship?

 A: A preceptor will be assigned to you on the clinical unit to assist and support your learning.
-In addition, our program offers you three supervisors, each specifically focused on either day-to-day operational support, your outpatient experience, or on your personal exploration within the context of clinical work and role transition.
+In addition, our program offers ongoing supervision.
+We offer individual as well as group supervision.

 Q: Will I receive benefits?